 “Ah, a tool,” I thought, “how sensible.”
 On closer inspection its primary functions seem to be as bottle / beer can opener, box cutter (for online deliveries) and mobile phone stand however there are also screwdrivers, ratchets and measuring scales on there too.

 Reportedly better than wax or gel for a natural, non-sticky finish to hair.

 Christmas Day just isn’t right without a toy to build.
 I know Mr MC is relieved that the years of intricate Lego constructions are over but there’s always time for a quick plane or a racing car.

 Yes to me these looked like your worst washing machine run nightmare too but if your offspring are into streetwear, these socks are the thing to finish off an outfit with cool sneakers.
 They’re created by small artisan sellers so you can find lots of unusual finishes.

-A KitKat with a difference, these are all special editions and you can choose from lots of flavours.
-I’ve picked out the Billionaire’s Treasure as my favourite but there’s one to suit just about everyone you know – much more fun than a selection box.
+A KitKat with a difference, thanks to John Lewis you can now create your own personalised box of KitKats.
+You have a choice of dozens of different flavours and narrow them down to your eight favourite, there’s one to suit just about everyone you know – much more fun than a selection box.